xrchz/rockettheft/README.md

 > over-represented (higher probability) for the lines other than "RP - correct MEV boost" (because
 > thieves would opportunistically target valuable blocks).

+Note that the current method gets:
+- Max bid from only Flashbots relay
+  - This is used to calculate losses from vanilla blocks
+- MEV reward from any builder/relay that uses the last transaction in a block to send it
+  - This is used to calculate losses from incorrect fee recipients
+  - This method was validated on a few thousand slots for the cases that were serviced by Flashbots relay

 ### Current losses

 Running `analysis.py` provides some text in addition to making the plots: